 Bring your swimsuit because this is an awesome place to dive in and cool off.

 We’ve been to many places in the world, but the coral gardens and marine life that can be found in the lagoons around Moorea are some of the best we’ve ever seen.

 Whenever we didn’t have an activity planned, we grabbed the free snorkel gear that our Airbnb offered and explored under the sea.

 The best place to snorkel on the island is right off the north end of Temae Beach.
-Bring your own gear and keep an eye out for the colorful triggerfish that flock to the reefs in this area.
+Bring your own gear and keep an eye out for the colorful triggerfish and other tropical fish that flock to the reefs in this area.